From Schoenberg to Pick-Nevanlinna: Toward a complete picture of the variogram class: Complete Bernstein functions and complete monotonicity

-where $a\ge 0$, and $\mu$ is a positive measure on $[0,\infty[$ such that $\int_{[0,\infty[} (1+t)^{-1}\,d\mu(t)<\infty$. \end{defn}
+where $a\ge0$ and $\mu$ is a positive measure on $[0,\infty)$ such that $\int_{[0,\infty)} (1+t)^{-1}\, \mathrm{d}\mu(t)<\infty$. \end{defn}

-The set $\St$ of Stieltjes functions is a convex cone such that $\St\subset \CM$.
-Since Stieltjes functions are double Laplace transforms, this inclusion is easy to verify.
-For every $f\in\St$ the fractional power $f^\alpha\in\St\subset\CM$, $0<\alpha\le 1$, is again a Stieltjes function.
-Thus, $f^\alpha$ is completely monotone and therefore infinitely divisible.
+The following properties of the family $\St$ of Stieltjes functions can be found in \cite{berfor}, Section~14, and \cite{ber08}. $\St$ is a convex cone such that $\St\subset\CM$.
+For every $f\in\St$, the fractional power $f^\alpha\in\St\subset\CM$, $0<\alpha\le1$, is again a Stieltjes function.
+Thus, for $f \in\St$, we see that $f^{\alpha}$ is completely monotone for any $\alpha> 0$, so $f$ belongs to the set $\mathcal L$ of logarithmically completely monotone functions discussed in, for example, \cite{ber08}, Section 2.6.
 The formula

-shows that $x^{-1}(1+x^2)^{-1}$ is completely monotone; but it cannot be a Stieltjes function, since it has poles at $\pm i$, and \eqref{eq:stieltjes} indicates that a Stieltjes function has a holomorphic extension to the cut plane $\mathbb C\setminus ]-\infty,0]$.
+shows that $x^{-1}(1+x^2)^{-1}$ is completely monotone; however, it cannot be a Stieltjes function since it has poles at $\pm i$ and \eqref{eq:stieltjes} indicates that a Stieltjes function has a holomorphic extension to the cut plane $\mathbb C\setminus (-\infty,0]$.
+From the integral representation of $f$, it is immediate that this extension satisfies $\Im z \Im f(z) \leq0$, that is,\ $f$ maps the upper complex half-plane to the lower and vice versa.